koush/scrypted/plugins/pam-diff/README.md

 The PAM Diff Motion Detection Plugin adds motion detection to any camera.
 This can also be used with cameras with built in motion detection.

+Motion Detection should only be used if your camera does not have a plugin and does not provide motion events via email or webhooks.

 ## Setup

 1. Enable the integration on a camera.
-2. Choose the lowest resolution substream available.
-The plugin does not need to analyze a full resolution video for motion, and processing anything over 300x300 will use excessive CPU time.
-3. Configure the motion percent and difference to change the sensitivity.
+2. Configure the motion percent and difference to change the sensitivity.